chtgupta/FadeInTextView-Android/README.md

 ## Known Bugs

 * The default android:text attribute to set the initial text doesn't seem to work, will be fixed in coming versions.
+* If setText() doesn't give desired results, consider calling it from a method and not directly from onCreate().
 * Facing issues cloning/running the project?
 See [this](https://stackoverflow.com/questions/34353220/android-studio-please-select-android-sdk).
 (Not really a bug, I guess)

 ## Meta